 - Carvin/Kiesel Bolt Classic: Carvin guitars are now under the Kiesel brand name.
 The great thing about Kiesel is that you can choose whatever woods, pickups, and hardware you want to assemble your own custom guitar.
 If metal is on your mind, you can go with a Floyd or a hard-tail bridge, and choose from their catalog of active and passive humbuckers.

 Guitar World Checks Out the EVH Striped Series

 Choose Your Weapon

 So, which would I choose?
 If I were purely focused on metal, I’d go with the Charvel Pro Mod So Cal.
 It has everything I need, including the Floyd, hot pickups and the one-piece maple neck I love.
 It's a good example of the difference between a superstrat and a Stratocaster.

-However, if I were looking for the most authentic experience possible, and if money wasn’t an issue, there is no substitute for the Fender American Strat HSS.
+However, if I were looking for the most authentic experience possible, and if money wasn’t an issue, there is no substitute for the Fender Professional Strat HSS.
 It is one of the best guitars in the world for a reason.
 Plus, it has the flexibility to handle other forms of music as well, such as blues.